Scarleferrum/A-101-tutorial-to-ebooks/FORMAT.md

 This script support adding these parameters to comicinfo.xml

 To understanding the format
-1. 1st line: parameter name, each of them in input_v*.xlsx, comicinfo_v*.py, and comicinfo.xml are same
+1. 1st row: parameter name, each of them in input_v*.xlsx, comicinfo_v*.py, and comicinfo.xml are same
-2. 2nd line: defenition in kavita wiki, https://wiki.kavitareader.com/guides/metadata/comics/
+2. 2nd row: defenition in kavita wiki, https://wiki.kavitareader.com/guides/metadata/comics/
-3. 3rd line: specific format or default format if there is no key-in value
+3. 3rd row: specific format or default format if there is no key-in value
-4. 4th line: remarks from dev or users
+4. 4th row: remarks from dev or users

 | Comicicinfo | Kavita | Format | Remarks |
 |:---        |:---    |:---    |:---     |